-Class HWContainer Package AUTOSAR Templates::ECUResourceTemplate Class Description abstraction of com Element and there posite HW fore the H\ s of the HW Elements.
-The H N Container has a / Elements group n the same hierarchical level and is an IW Container is a specialisation of a HW all elements of a HW Element.
-The ed in a HW Container may differ from the Base Class(es) HWElementContai ner Attribute Datatype Mul.
-Link Type Attribute Description 1 Table 2-12: HW Conta iner
+Class HWContainer Package AUTOSAR Templates::ECUResourceTemplate Class Description A HW Container is a group of HW Elements on the same hierarchical level and is an abstraction of composite HW Elements.
+The HW Container is a specialisation of a HW Element and therefore the HW Container has all elements of a HW Element.
+The values of elements of the HW Elements grouped in a HW Container may differ from the values of the elements of the HW Container.
+Base Class(es) HWElementContainer Attribute Datatype Mul.
+Link Type Attribute Description Table 2-12: HW Container